vega/vega-lite/CONTRIBUTING.md

 Use `yarn test` (or `yarn test:inspect` to inspect tests) run ts-lint and all unit-tests respectively.

 A lot of linting errors can be fixed automatically by running `yarn lint --fix`.

-To run only the unit tests or linting, you can run `yarn jest test/` and `yarn lint` respectively.

 ### Watch tasks